oracle/oci-ansible-modules/docs/modules/oci_db_system_module.rst

                                 <td>
                                                                                                                                                             </td>
                                                                 <td>
                                                                         <div>The number of CPU cores to enable.
-For VM DB systems, the core count is inferred from the specific VM shape chosen, so this parameter is not used.</div>
+For VM DB systems, the core count is inferred from the specific VM shape chosen, so this parameter is not used.
+Do not provide this attribute if the <em>shape</em> of the DB System is a Virtual Machine shape.</div>
                                                                                 </td>
             </tr>
                                 <tr>